-A theoretical explanation for qualia has also been postulated by robotics engineer Dr. Pentti Haikonen as part of a discussion on the requirements for creating conscious machines.
+Qualia are explained similarly by robotics engineer Dr. Pentti Haikonen as part of a discussion on the requirements for creating conscious machines.
 He suggests qualia arise from percepts produced by sensory mechanisms as physiological systems respond to various aspects of the environment (Haikonen, Consciousness and Robot Sentience 13).
-Because qualia are generated by sensory organs, their content is a representation of real-world properties from the subject's perspective, appearing distinct from their objective form (Haikonen, 'Qualia and Conscious Machines' 227).
+Because qualia are generated as a result of sensory organ functionality, their content serves as a representation of real-world properties from the subject's perspective and potentially distinct from its objective form (Haikonen, 'Qualia and Conscious Machines' 227).
 The examples Haikonen appeals to are "blueness" and "sweetness" to show how from an external point of view, nothing exists to suggest a particular hue or taste exists when inspecting chemical compounds or waves of photons (Haikonen, Consciousness and Robot Sentience 14).
 Rather, it is the act of interpreting certain compounds or wavelengths which then gives rise to qualia.
 Given the primacy of these sensations, Haikonen suggests qualia are self-explanatory, requiring no further interpretation to determine their meaning or relation to the environment (Haikonen, Consciousness and Robot Sentience 14; Haikonen, 'Qualia and Conscious Machines' 232).
 Unlike symbols, which require further processing or interpretation to be understood, the meaning of qualia are directly apparent to individuals as physical experiences (Haikonen, Consciousness and Robot Sentience 20).
-Haikonen also connects qualia to the hard problem of consciousness by stating "to be conscious is to have phenomenal experience with qualia" (Haikonen, Consciousness and Robot Sentience 35), where the awareness of subjective experiences arises from the integration of information within and between different neural networks (Haikonen, Consciousness and Robot Sentience 39).
-Overall, it appears Haikonen's account for phenomenal experience is compatible with the theory and research presented by Feinberg and Mallat, suggesting a promising direction for further inquiry.
+Haikonen also connects qualia to the Hard Problem of Consciousness by stating "to be conscious is to have phenomenal experience with qualia" (Haikonen, Consciousness and Robot Sentience 35), where the awareness of subjective experiences arises from the integration of information within and between different neural networks (Haikonen, Consciousness and Robot Sentience 39).
+When considered together, these explanations of phenomenal experiences provided by Haikonen and Feinberg and Mallat suggest a naturalized theory of conscious exists by investigating the origins of the human brain and its functional capacities.

 From this perspective, it can be suggested that the ineffability of qualia is due to the fact that their existence predates reflective awareness, however, the development of the neocortex and human culture seems to have improved our ability to understand and articulate phenomenal experiences.
 Since species living in social groups usually require a means of communicating to one another for cooperation, these settings carry the potential to further develop the bodies and behaviours of its members for improved communication (Tomasello and Vaish 238).
 Through evolutionary processes, species like humans develop cultural practices and communal knowledge for the sake of organizing the group and shaping the behaviours of its individual members (Tomasello and Vaish 239).
 Since this knowledge likely includes information about the internal states of group members, certain qualia may become less ineffable than others based on their familiarity, as a frequently experienced sensation is more likely to be noticed and referenced.
-As new forms of representation developed over time, such as visual art, music, and writing systems, certain qualia could be uniquely portrayed and thus further clarified through novel artistic or cultural products.
-Although qualia may originate as ineffable experiences, it seems the human brain and our practices as social individuals have the capacity to improve our ability to articulate and represent certain phenomenal experiences through reflection and expression.
+As new forms of representation developed over time, such as visual art, music, and writing systems, certain qualia could be uniquely portrayed and thus further clarified or exemplified through novel artistic or cultural products.
+Although qualia may originate as ineffable experiences, the development of the brain, along with various social or cultural practices, has generated the capacity to improve our ability to articulate and represent certain phenomenal experiences through reflection and expression.